 To be eligible for reimbursement for patient transport, send us an application form that has been completed by your general practitioner or a medical specialist.

-Under the HollandZorg public healthcare insurance, you qualify for the reimbursement of the costs of patient transport for a one-way travelling distance of a maximum of 200 kilometres.
+With a HollandZorg basic health insurance plan, you qualify for the reimbursement of the costs of patient transport for a one-way travelling distance of a maximum of 200 kilometres.

 - The reimbursement for the use of public transport will only apply to the lowest class of the public transport in question.